Ranks in Scouts BSA

 The second phase: Star, Life, and Eagle, is designed to develop leadership skills and allow the Scout to explore potential vocations and avocations through the merit badge program.
 The Star and Life ranks require that the scout serve in a position of responsibility and perform community service.
 Except for Scout rank (and Eagle Palms as of August 1, 2017), all ranks require that the candidate participate in a Scoutmaster conference and pass a Board of Review.

 Advancement process

 Merit badges and rank may be earned by any registered Scout until their eighteenth birthday.
 Venturers and Sea Scouts who earned First Class as Scouts BSA members may continue to work towards Eagle Scout in their crew or ship until age eighteen.

 Scouts participate in a Scoutmaster conference as a requirement for each rank.
 For ranks other than the Scout rank, when all other requirements have been completed, the Scout appears before a board of review as the final requirement.
+The awards are generally given at a Court of Honor.